Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Disclaimer – Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment… Read More Here.

-Most people are glad to get any sleep at all with everyone having busy lives and loads of distractions during the day.
-Once their tiresome working day is over, people want only one thing — to get under the sheets and get a good night’s sleep.
+With many of us leading busy lives, we’re often happy to get any sleep at all.
 But what about the position that you’re in while sleeping?
 Most people don’t think much about it but look for a position that feels comfortable to them.
-However, you should know that some positions could actually allow you to sleep better at night.
+However, you should know that some sleeping positions could actually allow you to sleep better at night.

-Although many people love sleeping on their stomach, there are factors you need to consider with this posture, especially if you’re dealing with any pain in their back or neck.
-In this article, we’ll share whether it’s bad to sleep on your stomach, as well as tips on how to improve it if you plan to keep sleeping this way.
+Although many people love sleeping on their stomach, there are factors you need to consider with this posture, especially if you’re living with any pain in your back or neck.

 Is It Bad to Sleep On Your Stomach?

-Although stomach sleeping can help with snoring and sleep apnea symptoms1, it can be bad for other reasons.
-Let’s have a look at the main reasons why sleeping on your stomach is not good for you:
+Sleeping on your stomach may help improve airflow1 into the lungs, but it may be harmful for other reasons.
+Let’s have a look at the main reasons why sleeping on your stomach may not be good for you:

 Reasons Why Stomach Sleeping is Bad